Bungay Marathon Information

 For Marathon Runners Name/Race Number and Feed Station Number (see course map) on container – these will be taken out to the course at 08.15.

 This is a one-lap course (half marathon) or two lap (marathon).
 It will be clearly marked at every mile.
-There are six water stations on the half marathon, thirteen on the marathon.
+There are five water stations on the half marathon, eleven on the marathon.
 You must run on the left on road sections and obey instructions and directions of the police and race marshals.
 The course will remain signed after the cut-off time; marshals will stand down.

 Your timing chip will be removed; in exchange you will be given your medal and goody bag.